snowplow-archive/snowplow.github.com/_posts/2015-11-10-second-snowplow-analytics-meetup-sydney-scheduled-for-december.md

 If you would like to talk at or sponsor the event, then [get in touch](mailto:contact@snowplowanalytics.com).
 Otherwise, please do [sign up][meetup] today!
 We'll be posting updates as they're finalized to the [meetup group] [meetup].

+## Breaking news (December 7): first talk title and description announced

+In Simon's own words.
+I cannot wait...

+<h3>Snowplow is at the core of everything we do <small>Simon Rumble, Bauer Media</small></h3>

+At Bauer Media we started out using Snowplow just because we're data completists and having it all in one place felt right.
+It now forms the core for a bunch of services that are driving future growth.
+In this session I'll demo our recommendations, trending and dashboard services and give a bit of insight into how we've rolled behavioural data from 116 sites into one place.

 [meetup]: http://www.meetup.com/Snowplow-Analytics-Sydney/events/226507783/
 [sydney-pic]: /assets/img/blog/2015/11/sydney.jpeg
 [rumble]: https://au.linkedin.com/in/simonrumble